Skip to main content

 EmailThe email of the customer to create the checkout session for.

-Customer IdThe ID of the customer to create the checkout session for.
+Customer IDThe ID of the customer to create the checkout session for.

 Client Reference IDA unique string to reference the Checkout Session.
 This can be a customer ID, a cart ID, or similar, and can be used to reconcile the session with your internal systems.